SigOiry/DISCOV-MicaSense/README.md

 [Conda-forge](https://github.com/conda-forge/miniforge?tab=readme-ov-file)
-using the MacOSX installer, which can be downloaded [here](https://github.com/conda-forge/miniforge/releases/latest/download/Miniforge3-MacOSX-x86_64.sh). to run this script, go to your download folder in Finders, and while holding controls, right clicks on the Download folder in the path bar at the bottom of the windows.
-Select “Open in Terminal”, run `sh Miniforge3-MacOSX-86_64.sh` and follow the instruction.
-When it’s done run `conda init` and close the Terminal.
+using the MacOSX installer, which can be downloaded [here](https://github.com/conda-forge/miniforge/releases/latest/download/Miniforge3-MacOSX-x86_64.sh).
+To run this script, navigate to your Downloads folder in Finder.
+While holding the ‘control’ key, right-click on the ‘Downloads’ folder in the path bar at the bottom of the window.
+Select ‘Open in Terminal’.
+Then, `run sh Miniforge3-MacOSX-x86_64.sh` and follow the instructions.
+Once it’s complete, execute `conda init` and close the Terminal.

 R can be downloaded from this [link](https://cran.r-project.org/mirrors.html).
 I recommend using